 In small teams of 3-4, students take a moment to meet each other and then collaborate by discussing with each other the challenges/concerns they wrote on their post-it notes.

-In this step, students start identifying problems, and progress into customer discovery, all within a matter of minutes!
+In this step, students start identifying problems, and progress into customer discovery, all in the first moments of class!

 Step 2: Data Analysis